waynedovey/rhoai-policy-collection/README.md

 This repo is deployed using [SNO on SPOT](https://github.com/eformat/sno-for-100) in AWS with a g6 NVIDIA instance as an example accelerated infrastructure

-> How-to run your GenAI model as a service, inference as a service - on the smell of an oily RAG.
+> How-to run your GenAI infrastructure - (model as a service, inference as a service) - on the smell of an oily RAG.

 ## Prerequisite